OlegRS/GraphOS/README.md

 Some local and global features of graphs (such as degrees, clustering coefficients, modularity, etc.) can be computed using GraphOS.

 ## Spin models on networks
-Various spin models (such as Spin Glasses, Boltzmann Machines, Multi-component Curie-Weiss model, etc.) can be simulated in GraphOS.
+Various spin models (such as Spin Glasses, Boltzmann Machines, Multicomponent Curie-Weiss model, etc.) can be simulated in GraphOS.

 ## Classification
 GraphOS can be used to play with unsupervised/semisupervised classification of nodes.
 Currently only the brute-force precise classifiers are implemented (one based on modularity and another on likelihood maximisation), so classification is only feasible for very small (~10 nodes) graphs.